juliolimoli/airflow-repo/airflow-tasks/tasks.md

 <li>Zombie tasks are tasks that are supposed to be running but suddenly died (e.g. their process was killed, or the machine died).
 Airflow will find these periodically, clean them up, and either fail or retry the task depending on its settings.</li>
 <li>Undead tasks are tasks that are not supposed to be running but are, often caused when you manually edit Task Instances via the UI.
 Airflow will find them periodically and terminate them.</li>
 </ul>

+<h2>Deferrable Operators</h2>
+<p>First, let's understand what happens in a task process: the scheduler submits a task to the executor -> then a worker executes the tasks until it completes.</p>
+<p>This makes sense and works well if your task is actually doing something, such as: sending a request, a query, processing data, etc.</p>
+<p>But if the task is waiting for something, like a response, it will leave it working without any need.
+It gives an opportunity cost.</p>

 <sup>1</sup><span><a href="https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/python/index.html">PythonOperator</a></span>